Shadowcaster77/Agora-Post-Processing-TimeStamp/README.md

 * To compile, run `make` under `benchmark/`.
 * To run test program, run `*.a` under `benchmark/`.

+## Scripts

+We have some helper functions that automate running Agora.
+These scripts are placed under `script/`, but should be run along with Agora programs.

 ## Reference

 * If you have any question for this utility repo, please contact [@cstandy](https://github.com/cstandy).